schibsted/spid-tech-docs/resources/articles/sdks/javascript.md

 cookie expires, which is set to the `refresh_timeout` option.
 To use this option, you will need to manually call `VGS.getLoginStatus()` when the user comes back to your site after login.

-##### track_throttle

-For use with tracker.
-A float between 0 and 1.
-Default value is 1.

-##### track_anon_opt_out

-By default the SPiD pulse part of the sdk will track anonymous users as well as logged in users.
-If you want to disable tracking of anonymous users set this to `true`.
-_This setting requires the pulse module._

-##### track_custom_data

-The SPiD pulse accepts custom data as a stringified JSON object.
-This data is sent to the pulse server and stored into the database in raw format.
-Example value: '{ "articleId": 1234, "section": "sport/football" }'
-Default is `null`.
-_This setting requires the pulse module._

 ## Auto-login usecase